Open-Microfrontends/open-microfrontends-generator/README.md

 });
 ```

-> [!NOTE]
-> This template generates a compatibility layer for *Mashroom Server*.
-> It will be removed as soon as *Mashroom Server* supports *OpenMicrofrontends* natively (with 3.0).

 ### startersBrowserStandalone

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 > [!IMPORTANT]
-> This template does not fully support the OpenMicrofrontends spec, so you should only use it for demo/test purposes.
+> This template does not fully support the OpenMicrofrontends spec, so you should only use it for demo/test.
 > In particular it does not support security, API proxy declarations or SSR.
 > Also, the generated starters do not do any cache busting if the version of the Microfrontend changes.